via AWS Kinesis

 Create a User/Role for access

-For your Hydrolix cluster to access the Kinesis queue and use the DynamoDB for checkpointing the cluster will need a user/role that can read and write to these services in your account.
+To access the Kinesis queue and use the DynamoDB for checkpointing, your Hydrolix cluster will need a user/role that can read and write to these services in your account.
 This can be done within the AWS Console.
 More information is within AWS's Documentation.

 Make sure to record your AWS Secret ID and AWS Secret